FelipeTartarotti/angular-guide/README.md

       }, 1000);
     });

-   //SUBSCRIBE WITH OPERATORS
-    this.firstObsSubscription = customIntervalObservable.pipe(filter(data => { //Subscribe to customIntervalObservable
+    this.firstObsSubscription = customIntervalObservable.pipe(filter(data => {  //SUBSCRIBE WITH OPERATORS
       return data > 0; //FILTER, it has to return true or false to cotinuos }), map((data: number) => {  // MAP, data can be treated before cotinuos return 'Round: ' + (data + 1);